Can America Vote by Mail in November?

 States That Allow No-Excuse Voting by Mail, But Don’t Make It That Easy

-Alaska, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Michigan, Minnesota, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Vermont, Virginia, Wisconsin, and Wyoming
+Alaska, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Michigan, Minnesota, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennylvania, Rhode Island, South Dakota, Vermont, Virginia, Wisconsin and Wyoming

 Of the 33 states that do allow voting by mail without some excuse, 23 require that voters proactively request a mail ballot.
 Of those, 9 require separate applications for each election (12 allow for annual applications covering election in a calendar year).
 Often political parties or advocacy groups are involved — sometimes heavily — in facilitating mail-ballot requests, though in states with in-person early voting that may become the favored nontraditional turnout strategy for particular groups (that’s particularly true of minority voting advocates in the South, for example).